Limits of CSP Problems and Efficient Parameter Testing: Testability of the ground state energy

-The proof of Theorem \ref{main} will go along the lines of the proof of Theorem \ref{cspcompl} from \cite{AVKK} with most of the required lemmas being refinements of the respective ones in the proof of that theorem.
+We start with the proof of \Cref{ch4:main} by providing the necessary background.
+We will proceed loosely along the lines of the proof of \Cref{ch4:cspcompl} from \cite{AVKK2} with most of the required lemmas being refinements of the respective ones in the proof of that theorem.
 We will formulate and verify these auxiliary lemmas one after another, afterwards we will compile them to prove the main statement.
-The arguments made in \cite{AVKK} carry through adapted to our continuous setting with some modifications, and we will also draw on tools from \cite{BCL} and \cite{BCL2}.
+The arguments made in \cite{AVKK2} carry through adapted to our continuous setting with some modifications, and we will also draw on tools from \cite{BCL} and \cite{BCL2}.
+The first lemma tells us that in the real-valued case the energy of the sample and that of the averaged sample do not differ by a large amount. \begin{lemma} Let $W$ be a $([-d,d],r)$-graphon, $q \geq 1$, $ J\in \R^{q \times \dots \times q}$.
+Then for every $k \geq 1$ there is a coupling of $\G(k,W)$ and $\hh(k,W)$ such that